-Kim is currently based at the Centre for Humanities Research, University of the Western Cape.
-Her research focuses upon offspaces and understories in one form or another - independent art spaces, artisanal workshops, backstage archives, or other off-sites where counterfactual imagination is at work.
+Kim has been affiliated to universities in South Africa since 2010, leading research projects.
+She spent a few years in different capacities at the Centre for Humanities Research, University of the Western Cape, focused upon offspaces and understories in one form or another - independent art spaces, artisanal workshops, backstage archives, or other off-sites where counterfactual imagination is at work.
+She has also worked as a Research Associate for over a decade at African Centre for Cities, University of Cape Town, and was affiliated to University of Johannesburg’s VIAD Research Centre prior.

-Her latest book, Flipside: The Inadvertent Archive, pays close attention to the backstage, invisible labour of institution-building and curatorial practice.
+Kim recently launched her latest book, Flipside: The Inadvertent Archive, which pays close attention to the backstage, invisible labour of institution-building and curatorial practice.
 It investigates a 50-year document archive of the Cape’s oldest non-profit arts association (AVA) and brings to life these previously unexplored and uncatalogued stacks, using archival records as source material to assemble an episodic narrative.
 It is structured thematically taking inspiration from prior architectural records of the historical building that houses AVA, a former house.
 The reader makes their way, room by room, through interlinked storylines that show how the past, present and future converge.

 Kim’s other three books variously link contemporary art, city futures, and the public sphere - her key academic interests.
 She has developed in her work a long-standing interest in public space as common space, with a special focus on public art, independent art spaces, and institution-building.
 Her PhD explored art as a vector of value, or how art comes to matter, positing an ecological model that puts public interest first.